• Recipes

 Instructions

-• Roll the puff pastry, cover with baking paper and refrigerate for 30 minutes.
+• Roll out the puff pastry, cover with baking paper, and refrigerate for 30 minutes.

-• Place the tart molds in the preheated oven at 250°C (482°F) and bake for about 12 minutes or until the custard is set, and the pastry is golden brown.
+• Place the molds in a preheated oven at 480°F (250°C) and bake for about 12 minutes, or until the custard is set and the pastry is golden.
+Let the tarts cool slightly, then remove from the molds and place on a cooling rack.

 • Serve at room temperature.